tanepiper/ngx-tinynodes/libs/ngx-editorjs/README.md

 # Ngx-EditorJS

-This library provides Angular support for [EditorJS](https://editorjs.io) via a directive, component and service.
+This library provides Angular support for [EditorJS](https://editorjs.io) via a directive, components and service.

 You can see a [demo in action](https://tinynodes-ngx.firebaseapp.com/ngx-editorjs-demo) or download it [on GitHub](https://github.com/tanepiper/ngx-tinynodes/tree/master/libs/ngx-editorjs) to see how it was implemented.